Saint-Thégonnec Parish close: The legend of Saint Thégonnec

 According to legend, Saint Thégonnec, who originally came from Wales and was a disciple of Saint Pol Aurélien, had tamed a stag and used it to pull his cart which carried stones to build the church he was constructing.
 One day a wolf attacked and ate the stag but Saint Thégonnec preached to the wolf and persuaded it to replace the stag and pull the cart.
 Depictions of Saint Thégonnec therefore usually portray him accompanied by a stag or a wolf.

 Wood carvings in the choir

 These were executed in two stages.
-In the years 1724 to 1725 the carvings on the evangelist side of the choir were executed by Olivier Lespaignol of Morlax based on the drawings of the architect Boismaurin and between 1730 and 1732 the carvings on the epistle side were firstly the work of Guillaume Guérin who was based in Brélévenez and then by Hervé Le Goff of Brest based on the designs of Robelin.
+In the years 1724 to 1725 the carvings on the evangelist side of the choir were executed by Olivier Lespaignol of Morlaix based on the drawings of the architect Boismaurin and between 1730 and 1732 the carvings on the epistle side were firstly the work of Guillaume Guérin who was based in Brélévenez and then by Hervé Le Goff of Brest based on the designs of Robelin.